Sound familiar? Fear not, friend! We’ve put together an awesome list with fun, easy virtual team building activities for remote teams.

-In Buffer’s recent “State of Remote Work 2020 report, loneliness was the biggest struggle for 20% of remote employees.
+We’ll be honest: we know that working from home is a lonely, disconnected experience.
+In Buffer’s recent State of Remote Work 2020 report, loneliness was the biggest struggle for 20% of remote employees.

-Take heed: remote team building brings its own challenges, and it requires special work to engage everyone.
+The ideas below are easy to implement, but remote team building brings its own challenges, and it requires special work to engage everyone.
 After all, you don’t want half the team tuning out, and need to ensure everyone feels like they’re a part of it.

 That’s why virtual team building is so unique.
-But if you spend time creating a thoughtfully designed program, remote team building activities can still be super successful!
+But if you spend time creating a thoughtfully designed program, remote team building activities can be super successful!
 Our ideas below don’t require a ton of time or money, but can still serve the purpose of bringing teams together, with staff bonding and fun, plus useful tools for working remotely.

+Virtual team building can be, well, anything that brings remote teams together, just like if you were working together in an office!
 When done well, fun virtual team building can help build trust and meaningful connection through team bonding, and can help ensure your whole team feels valued and seen.